ZZetho/TU_NearFutureAero/README.md

 # To Install:
 - Download and unzip the files
-- Put the TU_NearFutureAero folder inside the TURD folder in gamedata
+- Put the TU_NearFutureAero folder into your gamedata folder

 # License:
 CC BY-NC-SA 4.0